-Advanced Settings: Here, you can set a range of drive offs expected and color-code this range from green to yellow to red.
+Advanced Settings: Click to expand.
+Here, you can set a range of drive offs expected and color-code this range from green to yellow to red.
 This allows for easy identification of relative drive offs based on expectations.
 Green drive offs might indicate less than expected, while red might indicate more than expected.